"

 A personalized opening immediately engages the reader.

-Step 3: Clearly Align Your Strengths with Employer Needs
+Step 3: Align Your Strengths with Employer Needs

 In the body of your cover letter, explicitly align your experiences, achievements, and strengths to the employer’s specific requirements.
-Clearly demonstrate how your background matches exactly what they’re seeking.
+Demonstrate how your background matches exactly what they’re seeking.

 Example: